-All of the 25 buildings within the McKinney Group B Parcels have been surveyed for ACM.
-Results are summarized in the tables in Appendix C, which list the 25 structures within the McKinney Group B Parcels by their building numbers, the building construction dates, whether the building has been surveyed for asbestos, whether friable and/or nonfriable ACM were identified, and, if ACM was found, the numerical condition assessment rating assigned.
+All of the 43 buildings within the McKinney Group C Parcels have been surveyed for ACM.
+Results are summarized in the tables in Appendix C, which list the 43 structures within the McKinney Group C Parcels by their building numbers, the building construction dates, whether the building has been surveyed for asbestos. whether friable and/or nonfriable ACM was identified, and, if ACM was found, the numerical condition assessment rating assigned.
 In those surveys, ratings range from 1 to 13, with the rating of 1 indicating the highest concern.
+Information in Appendix C was prepared by Diagnostic Environmental, Inc. (now ATC Environmental, Inc.), from its Fort Ord asbestos survey database (DEI, 1993).